Most Marketable Medical Courses in Kenya, Salaries and Qualifications.

 Medical Courses come in various categories and classifications.
-The medical profession is arguably the best course one can pursue in Kenya today and be sure of employment almost immediately after graduation.
-Medical practitioners are needed in almost all social institutions in society.
+Medical courses are arguably the most marketable careers in Kenya today, with employment guaranteed shortly after graduation.
+This is because Medical practitioners are needed in almost all social institutions in society.

-Healthcare is a wide section of the economy that requires a large number of health workers to run its operations successfully.
+Healthcare is a critical sector of the economy that requires a large number of health workers to run its operations successfully.
 In view of this, Kenya has invested heavily in educating healthcare providers and dispatching them to serve in various hospitals across the country.

 Where are medical courses offered?